Drug-Free Schools and Communities Act

 Student Conduct and Community Standards

-The Office of Student Conduct and Community Standards, operated through the Office of the Dean of Students (Division for Student Affairs and Administrative Services), is responsible for implementing the University's Student Code of Conduct, promoting personal learning, promulgating rules and regulations concerning student conduct, and ensuring basic procedural protection to students charged with violations of the University's policies.
-The Student Code of Conduct can be found at in the student handbook.
+The Office of Student Conduct and Community Standards, operated through Student Life, is responsible for implementing the University's Student Code of Conduct, promoting personal learning, promulgating rules and regulations concerning student conduct, and ensuring basic procedural protection to students charged with violations of the University's policies.
+The Student Code of Conduct can be found in the student handbook.